bencornia/sheetmetalcalculator/README.md

-# The sheet metal calculator is to help technicians
+The sheet metal calculator is to help technicians in laying out a sheet metal flat pattern.

-# in laying out a sheet metal flat pattern.
+Some python experience is helpful.